tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 Test level with four symmetric Patrolling Turrets.
 Not worth pursuing further, but it is interesting.

+## [DEV] Unnamed Level 8

+* Types: "dev", "random-dev"
+* Internal name: `unnamed8`
+* Default color: `(1.0, 1.0, 1.0)`

+Basically finished test level featuring a *very* different starting position.
+Not sure if it should be turned into a real level because it's very different, but that alone is enough to push it to random-vanilla...

 ## [DEV] No Walls 1

 * Types: "dev", "random-dev"